Shop online with your debit card

-Johannesburg - Online shopping has broadened the horizons of debit card holders, with credit cards no longer being the sole method of payment when shopping online, the Star
+Johannesburg - Online shopping has broadened the horizons of debit card holders, with credit cards no longer being the sole method of payment when shopping online, the Star reports.

 Only 8 million credit cards circulate in South Africa compared to 35.2 million debit cards last year, according to a Euromonitor International study.
 Euromonitor International is a company specialising in strategy research for consumer markets.